 - 3 days / 2 night: Explore 3 of my favourite districts, choose a viewpoint and a park to visit, eat some of the best Japanese food in Shibuya and Shinjuku

 If you want to stay longer, it is, of course, possible, but it will mostly depend on much days of vacation you have in total.
 There are plenty of day trips options from Tokyo including tours to the majestuous Mount Fuji, allowing to easily extend your stay to 1 week without spending too much.
 The high-speed train Shinkansen allows to even hop to places like Kyoto in 2 hours for a day or two, but have in mind that a return ticket costs 27,420¥ (about £191 / 218€).
-Staying a week in Tokyo would even allow you to scuba dive in Tokyo area if you are visiting during the summer season.
-You will find below the links to the articles I wrote about scuba diving around Tokyo :
+Staying a week in Tokyo would even allow you to scuba dive in the Izu Peninsula if you are visiting during the summer season.

 The mecca of all the otaku and gamers used to be my favourite district in Tokyo.
 I loved the neon lights and the energy the electrical town of Tokyo has.
 Although I think all first-timers in Tokyo should visit it, I got a bit disappointed recently, especially after spending 48 hours there to find a solution after smashing my laptop and realising it wasn’t what it used to be about shopping for electronics.